 Breathability

-Breathable shirts allow moisture (sweat) to move through the fabric to outside.
+Breathable shirts allow moisture (sweat) to move through the fabric to the outside.
 Breathable shirts usually have a looser weave.
 When you hold a shirt up to the light if a good amount of light can pass through, then it should be fairly breathable.
 If you plan on being active in your shirt, you’ll want a more fitted shirt but if you plan on just chilling, then a looser fit is ideal.
 Finally, some sun shirts have mesh panels or air vents that make them even more breathable.

 Hoods